openaustralia/planningalerts/README.md

 #### Adding councillors for an authority

+If you'd like to add new councillors for a planning authority, there are a number of steps that you need to take across a few different online services.

-If you'd like to add councillors to an authority, first make sure that you've collected all the data as per the [instructions on the `australian_local_councillors_popolo` repository](https://github.com/openaustralia/australian_local_councillors_popolo#updates).
+Firstly, make sure that you've collected all the data as per the [instructions on the `australian_local_councillors_popolo` repository](https://github.com/openaustralia/australian_local_councillors_popolo#updates).

 If you're using WriteIt then the next step is to refresh the data source so WriteIt knows about the new people you've just added.
 Once the refresh has happened it's a good idea to check it was successful by seeing if you can write to one of the newly added councillors in the frontend.